strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .3 =
+* All settings now defined in the $pmprosm_sponsored_account_levels global.
+This is an array that supports more than one "main" account level at a time.

+= .2.1 =
+* Fixed bug where non-sponsor discount codes were showing a "sponsor is inactive" error message at checkout.

+= .2 =
+* Added the ability to add a field to checkout for users to choose how many seats they are purchasing using the PMPROSM_SEAT_COST and PMPROSM_MAX_SEATS constants.

 = .1 =
 * This is the initial version of the plugin.